Thursday, 19 September

 We invite you to participate in a workshop arranged in collaboration with ETIP Bioenergy and the project ETIP Bioenergy SABS II.
-Please note that registration is required.

 The Renewable Energy Directive (RED II) is now in place and sets a floor level for renewable transport fuels.
 However, if we are to deliver on the Paris agreement, as well as the Strategic Energy Technology Plan (SET-plan), we need to facilitate implementation biorefineries for large scale biofuel production.
 Such a development and deployment of new sustainable technologies will demand significant capital.
 Further, not only are vast amounts of capital needed, the mobilization of capital is needed to accelerate in the very near future.

 The workshop focuses on policy, institutional framework and the role of the financial sector for deployment and upscaling of biorefineries for large scale biofuel production and provides presentations and perspectives by key actors from the financial sector as well as inspiring examples from the industry.

 The workshop also provides the opportunity for creative friction and alignment of key messages regarding what's needed to propel the development through round table discussions.